brentgroves/repsys/a_status/a_da_status.md

 - Create a Power BI report using the OAM schema of the Structures gold data lake table.
 - Create Maintenance org app and add OAM report to it.

-## Fabric/Power BI/Notebooks/Data Lake Medallion Workflow
+## Structures Microsoft Fabric Medallion Workflow

 - Finished Bronze Layer and starting Silver Layer of Medallion workflow process.
 - We noticed that requests are coming in for access appoval for the Structures Fabric workspace.
 We will start approving these requests when we finish creating the Fabric/PowerBI/Notebook/Datalake medallian workflow.